Cybersecurity

 2. Assess the Scope

 Next, you’ll want to understand what you’re working with.
 Scan your devices — typically with security or antivirus software — and look for suspicious files.
-These might include recently encrypted files, ones with odd names, or those that are challenging to open.
+These might include recently encrypted files, ones with odd names or those that are challenging to open.
 Identify and disconnect any devices with possible ransomware.
-Sometimes, you can upload an infected file to the website No More Ransom, a global initiative that can help identify and potentially decrypt files.
+Sometimes, you can upload the file in question to the website No More Ransom, a global initiative that can help identify and potentially decrypt files.

 3. Report the Ransomware